Mida-Energy/energy-reports-hacs/README.md

-# 🚀 Mida Energy Report Generator - Home Assistant Add-on
+# 🚀 Energy Reports - Home Assistant Add-on

 Generate professional PDF energy reports from your Shelly EM data directly in Home Assistant!

 ## 📋 What it does

-- **Collects Shelly EM data** automatically from your sensors
+- **Auto-discovers Shelly devices** and collects data automatically
 - **Generates PDF reports** with charts, statistics, and insights
 - **One-click download** from Home Assistant dashboard
 - **Professional reports** with daily and historical analysis
+- **Background data collection** with configurable intervals

 ---